Gajar Methi Recipe

 Preparation

-Wash 250 grams of carrots and peel them using a vegetable peeler.
-Discard ½ inch of the top and bottom and cut the carrots into ¼ inch cubes.
+Wash 9 oz (250 g) of carrots, then peel them with a vegetable peeler.
+Discard the top and bottom ½ inch, and cut the carrots into ¼-inch pieces.

 Pluck the methi leaves and discard the thick stems.
 You can keep the tender stems as they are very flavorful.
-Wash the leaves very well with water 3-4 times.
-Drain well and chop the leaves roughly.
+Wash 5 oz (150 g) of methi leaves very well with water 3-4 times.
+Drain well, then roughly chop the leaves.
+If using frozen methi, thaw 75 g.

 Make Gajar Methi